Petite Suite (Debussy): Structure

 The first two movements are inspired by poems from the volume Fêtes galantes by Paul Verlaine (1844–1896).

 Transcriptions

 The Petite Suite was orchestrated by Debussy's colleague Henri Büsser in 1907, and published by A. Durand & Fils.
 Büsser's transcription calls for two flutes (second doubling piccolo), two oboes (second doubling cor anglais), two clarinets, two bassoons, two horns, two trumpets, timpani, percussion (cymbals, tambourine and triangle), harp, and strings.
 The work has also been transcribed for clarinets, for harp, for brass band, and for chamber wind ensemble.

+Recordings

+The Petite Suite has been recorded by Massimiliano Damerini and Marco Repetti, and by Louis Lortie and Hélène Mercier.